rdkcentral/Lightning-ui/docs/ColorShift.md

 ```

 ## Signals
-The Color Shift component fires a signal every time a value has changed.
+The ColorShift component fires a signal every time a value has changed.
 This signal is called `onValueChanged`, to keep track of this signal you need add this signal to the tag in the template or code:

 ```js
 //in template